A guide to sustainable travel and eco-friendly flights

 While some airlines let you choose the amount you contribute, it's more common for them to request a donation equal to what it costs to fly carbon neutral.

-Australia's Qantas, Virgin Australia, Jetstar and Tigerair airlines let you offset your carbon emissions in full during the booking process.
+Australia's Qantas, Virgin Australia, and Jetstar airlines let you offset your carbon emissions in full during the booking process.

 Not all carbon credits are good credits

 Something to be wary of when purchasing credits or offsets is that there are good and bad ones.
 Bad credits may charge a high cost for a low-quality offset.

 An easy way to ensure you're purchasing credible offsets is by looking for the Australian Government's carbon neutral certification.
 This is given to products and companies that measure and report their carbon neutral status.